peterropac/Aegolius/README.md

 ## Key Features - Vector Fields

 -   Support for **2D** and **3D** vector fields.
--   Object-oriented and function-oriented approach, with 10 pre-defined vector fields.
+-   Object-oriented and function-oriented approach, with pre-defined vector fields.
--   Vector fields can be defined from scalar fields/SDFs.
+-   Vector fields can be defined from scalar fields/SDFs or with custom functions.
 -   Modifications and transformations, including:
     * addition, subtraction, rescaling
     * element-wise rotations in the polar and azimuthal directions